A ‘limitation period’ is a period of time within which criminal charges can be brought.

 For less serious ‘summary offences’, which can only be dealt with in the Local Court, police must generally bring charges within 6 months of the alleged offence.

-Section 179 of the Criminal Procedure Act reads as follows:
+Section 179 of the Criminal Procedure Act 1986 (NSW) reads as follows:

 - Proceedings for a summary offence must be commenced not later than 6 months from when the offence was alleged to have been committed.